 That led to a great class discussion about our purpose for recommending books to others in our school.

-I had a student volunteer grab the book I recommended and we set both my paper and the book on display so that my students could refer back to it if needed.
+I had a student volunteer to grab the book I recommended.
+We set both my paper and the book on display so that my students could refer back to it if needed.